gabrielalmir/get-folders-size/README.md

 # 👽 Get Folders Size

-A modern, fast, and beautiful desktop application to calculate the size of folders on your computer.
+A simple, fast, and beautiful desktop application to calculate the size of folders on your computer.
 Built with Tauri, React, TypeScript, and Tailwind CSS.
 Rewritten version of the original PowerShell script.

 ## Features